Why You Should Encapsulate Your Raleigh Crawl Space

-In a humid climate, like we have in Raleigh, North Carolina, a vented crawl space is subject to the key ingredients for mold: high air relative humidity, limited airflow, low light, and moderate to hot air.
+In a humid climate, like we have in Raleigh, North Carolina, a vented crawl space is subject to the key ingredients for mold: high air relative humidity, limited airflow, no direct sunlight, and moderate to hot air.
 By properly sealing a crawlspace and adding environmental conditioning (air induction and/or dehumidification), we alleviate those conditions and inhibit mold propagation.

 Building science studies show that an average of 40% of the air we breath in our Raleigh homes originates in the crawlspace.
 An average vented crawlspace has very poor-quality air infused with mold, mildew, rust, wood rot, deteriorated fiberglass insulation, pest urine/feces/corpses, dust, pathogens and natural vapors (odors from decaying organic matter in the crawlspace soil).